07prajwal2000/Auto-Scaling-Websockets-using-Traefik/Readme.md

 You can programmatically generate hash based on IP.
 To get IP's you can use Traefik's management/admin API to get all the list of connected servers and use hashing package, there are packages available for `FNV1A64` algorithm for NodeJs.
 I also made a demo available in github, [check it out if you find it interesting](https://github.com/07prajwal2000/High-Availability-With-Kubernetes/blob/main/traefik-hash-finder-node/index.js).

-## For more Advanced/Scaling millions of connections you can use Traefik Clustering or Kubernetes with Traefik as ingress controller.
-ℹ️.
-Make sure you have Traefik Ingress controller installed.
-If not, then install using helm charts.
-- Add Traefik helm repo: `helm repo add traefik https://traefik.github.io/charts`.
-- Install: `helm install traefik traefik/traefik`.
-- Check Traefik pod is running in `default` namespace.

-I provided an example [K8s Manifest file](./k8s-manifest.yaml).
-Just deploy using the command `kubectl apply -f k8s-manifest.yaml`.
-To cleanup just run `kubectl delete -f k8s-manifest.yaml`.

 ### Example hash table
 ```text
 http://10.1.0.38:3000 - 7e4492d358f38d47